opdavies/oliverdavies.uk/source/_talks/using-laravel-collections-outside-laravel.md

     - event: php_south_wales
       date: 2018-08-28
 ---
-Laravel Collections are a powerful object-orientated way of interacting with PHP arrays, but did you know that they can be used outside of Laravel, in any PHP project?
-This short talk shows how we can use Composer to include Laravel Collections within a non-Laravel project and put them to use within your own code.
+Laravel's Illuminate Collections are a powerful object-orientated way of interacting with PHP arrays, but did you know that they can be used outside of Laravel, in any PHP project?

+This short talk shows how we can use Composer to include Illuminate Collections within a non-Laravel project and put them to use within your own code.